-Here in the UK we now have the dubious distinction of having one million under twenty year olds unemployed, alongside the nearly two million considerably older with no hope of employment.
+Here in the UK we now have the dubious distinction of having one million under twenty-year-olds unemployed, alongside the nearly two million considerably older with no hope of employment.

-Now as if things weren’t bad enough for the average resident here in the UK, the energy suppliers are putting up their prices, increasing their per head profit from £15 back in June of this year to a massive £125; to gage how much totally obscene profit they are making merely multiply 125 x sixty million (the current population of the UK).
+Now as if things weren’t bad enough for the average resident here in the UK, the energy suppliers are putting up their prices, increasing their per head profit from £15 back in June of this year to a massive £125; to gauge how much totally obscene profit they are making merely multiply 125 x sixty million (the current population of the UK).

 In the US ordinary folk are crying enough on Wall Street.
 How much longer will the rich get away with blue murder before the rest of the world’s population finally cry enough I wonder?